IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.3.
 GUMBALL WIDGET
 When storing geometry as internalized in a Grasshopper parameter, the gumball allows you to interface with that geometry in the Rhino view-port.
 This updater is live and updates will occur as you manipulate the gumball.
-In contrast, geometry referenced from Rhino directly will continue to exist in the Rhino document and updates from Grasshopper will happen only after any changes occur (as opposed to during).
+If editing Rhino geometry without the gumball, Grasshopper will not update in this live mode.

 ![IMAGE](images/1-1-3/1-1-3_004-gumball.png)